Induced graphs of uniform spanning forests: Linear growth of resistance when d >= 9

-By the one-end property of $\tree$, we see that \eqref{eq:property} defines a tail component property for $\WSF(\Z^d)$.
-By Lemma~\ref{lem:0-1}, the event \eqref{eq:property} holds almost surely under both $\P$ and $\wt \P$.
+By Lemma~\ref{lem:NW}, $\eff^{\graph}(o,\ray_o(n))\ge \sum_{k=0}^{n-1} J_k^{-1}$, which gives \eqref{eq:eff}. \end{proof} We conclude this section by the following straightforward extension of Theorem~\ref{thm:linear}.
+Let $S$ be the two-sided random walk on $G$ defined as in Section~\ref{subsec:two-sided} with $\Z^d$ and its origin replaced by $G$ and $o\in V(G)$.
+A vertex-transitive graph $G$ is \notion{unimodular} if the automorphism group $\mathrm{Aut}(G)$ of $G$ is unimodular, in other words, $\mathrm{Aut}(G)$ admits a nontrivial Borel measure that is invariant under both left and right multiplication by group elements.
+In this case, $G$ satisfies\footnote{It can be shown that unimodularity is, in fact, equivalent to \eqref{eq:unimodular}.}

-According to Lemma~\ref{lem:join}, there exists $m_0\in (0, \infty)$ that $\wt\P [\#\wt \cC_0=m_0] >0$.
-For $k\in \Z$, let $I_k$ be the indicator of the event that $\#\wt \cC_k=m_0$.
-By Birkhoff's ergodic theorem, there exists a random variable $I$ such that \(\E^{\wt \P} [I]>0\) and \(\lim_{n\to\infty}n^{-1}\sum^{n-1}_{k=0} I_k= I\) $\>\wt \P$-a.s. \vadjust{\kern2pt} Now we work on the event \(E_\delta\defeq \{I>\delta \textrm{ and }\liminf_{n\to\infty}n^{-1}\sum^{n-1}_{k=0} J_k^{-1}>\delta\}\), where $\delta>0$ is chosen so small that $\wt \P [E_\delta]>0$.
-By Lemma~\ref{lem:NW}, $\eff^{\graph}(o,\ray_o(n))\ge \sum_{k=0}^{n-1} J_k^{-1}$.
-By the definition of $E_\delta$, we see that $\wt\P [E_\delta\setminus F]=0$, which gives \eqref{eq:claim}, hence~\eqref{eq:eff}. \end{proof} We conclude this section by the following straightforward extension of Theorem~\ref{thm:linear}. \begin{theorem} Theorem~\ref{thm:linear} still holds if $\Z^d$ is replaced by a unimodular vertex-transitive graph $G$ such that $V(r)\gtrsim r^9$.
-(Recall the notions in Section~\ref{subsec:transitive}.) \end{theorem} \begin{proof} Note that $V(r)\gtrsim r^9$ implies that the heat kernel satisfies $p_t(o,o)\lesssim t^{-9/2}$.
-By inspection, the proof of Theorem~\ref{thm:linear} still works given this heat-kernel estimate and the fact that $\cT_o$ can be coupled with the (stationary) two-sided $\WSF$ as in the proof of Theorem~\ref{thm:linear} via Wilson's algorithm.
+We will not elaborate on the notion of unimodularity, but refer to \cite{BLPSgip} or \cite[Chapter 8]{TreeBook} for more background. \begin{theorem} Theorem~\ref{thm:linear} still holds if $\Z^d$ is replaced by a unimodular, vertex-transitive graph $G$ such that $V(r)\gtrsim r^9$.
+(Recall the function $V(r)$ in Section~\ref{subsec:transitive}.) \end{theorem} \begin{proof} Note that $V(r)\gtrsim r^9$ implies that the transition kernel satisfies $p_t(o,o)\lesssim t^{-9/2}$.
+By inspection, the proof of Theorem~\ref{thm:linear} still works given this transition-kernel estimate and the fact that $\cT_o$ can be coupled with the (stationary) two-sided $\WSF$ as in the proof of Theorem~\ref{thm:linear} via Wilson's algorithm.
 This holds as long as the two-sided LERW can be sampled from the two-sided simple random walk as in Section~\ref{subsec:two-sided}.
 By \eqref{eq:unimodular} and Lemma~\ref{lem:Kac}, this is true if $G$ is unimodular. \end{proof} We expect that the unimodularity assumption in Theorem~\ref{thm:linear1} can be removed.
-However, this would require a different approach, because for nonunimodular vertex transitive graphs, although the two-sided LERW can still be defined by a limiting procedure, it is not related to the two-sided simple random walk that we defined earlier.
+However, this would require a different approach, because for nonunimodular, vertex-transitive graphs, although the two-sided LERW can still be defined by a limiting procedure, it is not related to the two-sided simple random walk that we defined earlier.